knowledgeboard/knowledgeboard.github.io/templates/blog.md

 for a little chest day!

 It was my 4th day in a row training I thing.
 Like 2 days appart from training chest last time.
-SO when I did dumbells it hurt immediatelly xD I was doing proper squeezy ones and I felt every rep with a great pump in the process!
+SO when I did dumbbells it hurt immediatelly xD I was doing proper squeezy ones and I felt every rep with a great pump in the process!
 I love it!
 Shoulder was complaining a little but I think it was just as tired as the rest of the upper body!
 So it's alright!